Laranguyen811/stock-market-application-2024/misc/Stock App Review.md

 ***Things I learned today:***
 - Gecko: crucial to standardise the evaluation of models regarding the annotation template and benchmark; fine-grained prompts and templates more consistent with each other than coarse-grained and vice versa, reliable prompts and templates with inner-annotator agreement can lead to more consistent model ordering, when auto-eval metrics => reliable templates => better
+- NLI(Natural Language Inference): decides the relationship between 2 sentences (a premise and a hypothesis)
 ***Things I did well today:***
 - continuing performance calculations
 - 3rd pass DL paper